OrdnasselaOttogim/networkSlicing/README.md

 ## Getting Started

 To get started with the project, follow these steps:

 1. Run the ComNetsEmu VM.
 For detailed instructions, refer to [ComNetsEmu Setup Instructions](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).
 2. Clone this repository to your ComNetsEmu virtual machine
 3. Open a terminal and navigate to the cloned repository directory
-4. Run the Ryu manager along with the interface:
+4. Ensure that Flask is installed.
+You can install Flask using pip install if it is not already installed:

     ```
+    pip install flask
+    ```

+5. Run the Ryu manager along with the interface:

+    ```
     ryu-manager slicing.py
     ```

-5. Open another terminal window and navigate to the same directory
+6. Open another terminal window and navigate to the same directory
-6. Start Mininet with the provided network configuration:
+7. Start Mininet with the provided network configuration:

     ```
     sudo python3 network.py
     ```
     This command will set up the network according to the specified topology and slices.

-7. You can now use the interface to activate or deactivate network slices as needed.
+8. You can now use the interface to activate or deactivate network slices as needed.
-8. Additionally, you can perform tests using the Mininet terminal to verify the behavior of the network under different conditions.
+9. Additionally, you can perform tests using the Mininet terminal to verify the behavior of the network under different conditions.

 ## Test Results